OldGnuts/Terrain3D_Layer_Tool/README.md

 *   **UV Angle:** 4 bits
 *   **UV Scale:** 3 bits
 *   **Flags:** Hole, Navigation, Auto-Shader (1 bit each)

+### Instance Buffers and Buffer Dictionaries (Region Data)
+Each region holds a dictionary of all of the mesh instance indecies buffers.

 ### GPU Backend
 The system bypasses high-level nodes for direct `RenderingDevice` control.